| ELECTRON BEAM TECHNOLOGY EQUIPMENT

 this type of dose distribution when a product has been irradiated from

-with a 10 Mev beam.
+both sides with a 10 Mev beam.
 Typically two sided irradiation is

 used when cross-linking relative thick products that need a reasonably